Enter your postcode to find your nearest store to have a face-to-face chat!

-It occurs when you have lower-than-usual red blood cells or haemoglobin levels; and the most common cause of anaemia is iron deficiency.
+It occurs when you have lower-than-usual red blood cells or haemoglobin levels.
+The most common cause of anaemia is iron deficiency.

 Anaemia is typically diagnosed via a blood count, which also enables the doctors to identify the cause and type of anaemia you have (as there are different types, requiring different treatments).
 Depending on the outcome of this test, you will learn whether you can fix your anaemia in the short-term, or whether it is a lifelong condition.

 Some of the symptoms of anaemia may include:

 - fatigue, weakness or getting tired more easily

 - a racing heart

 - mood swings or difficulty concentrating.